ShenSat18/100-days-of-code/log_round_2.md

 **Learnings:**
 - Regex are great way to validate user input: you use a whole library of symbols to looks for 'patterns' in the input, which, importantly, has to be a string.
 An amazing resource to test out Regex code is here: https://regexr.com
 - Modules are like libraries that contain methods or variables you want to use across classes.
 Again, this will be more pertinent for large applications.
-A good explanantion is [here using the instruction 'include':](http://ruby-for-beginners.rubymonstas.org/advanced/modules.html)
+A good explanantion is [here using the instruction 'include'](http://ruby-for-beginners.rubymonstas.org/advanced/modules.html)

-**Link to work:**

 **Tomorrow:**